Oral History Program Style Guide

 freelance

-freestanding (1 word)
+freestanding (one word)

 Fulbright Program (various awards within)

-full time (n)(rarely encountered), usually full-time (adj/adv)
+full time (n; rarely encountered), usually full-time (adj/adv)

 fund-raising